intel-analytics/ipex-llm/python/friesian/example/multi_task/README.md

 +----------+----------+-------------------+----------+----------+-------------+-----+--------+------+-------+--------+--------+------+------+-------------------+-------+-------------+--------------------+
 ```

-With the built-in high-level preprocessing operations in FeatureTable, we can easily perform distributed pre-processing for large-scale data.
+With the built-in high-level preprocessing operations in Friesian FeatureTable, we can easily perform distributed preprocessing for large-scale data.
-The details of pre-processing can be found [here](https://github.com/intel-analytics/BigDL/blob/main/apps/wide-deep-recommendation/feature_engineering.ipynb).
+The details of preprocessing can be found [here](https://github.com/intel-analytics/BigDL/blob/main/apps/wide-deep-recommendation/feature_engineering.ipynb).
 Examples of processed data are as follows:

 ```angular2html
 +-------------------+-----+--------+-------------------+-----------+-----+-------+----------+----------+----------+-------------+------+---+--------+----+---+------+-----+